emartineznunez/AutoMeKin/index.md

 ```bash
 ./configure --prefix=path_to_program
 ```
-Where you can specify where you want to install it, _e.g._, `/opt/AutoMeKin`
+Where you can specify where you want to install it, _e.g._, `/opt/AutoMeKin`{: .language-bash .highlight}
 ```bash
 make
 ```